 The MIT UCEM carries out strategic and customized recruitment strategies tailored to the four participating departments, as well as a structured program that addresses key barriers to retention and educational success consisting of academic support, mentoring, and personal and professional development opportunities.

 Under the terms of the grant, we have four student cohorts: 12 students began in academic year 2015-16, 11 began in 2016-17, 12 began in 2017-18, and 12 will begin in 2018-19).
-This grant, administered by Leslie Kolodziejski, Professor of Electrical Engineering & Computer Science, and a UCEM Program Coordinator in the Office of Graduate Education (OGE), support underrepresented doctoral students in the science, technology, engineering, and math (STEM) fields.
+This grant, administered by Leslie Kolodziejski, Professor of Electrical Engineering & Computer Science, and UCEM Program Coordinator, Dr. Ashley Carpenter in the Office of Graduate Education (OGE), support underrepresented doctoral students in the science, technology, engineering, and math (STEM) fields.

 Supporting the goals of UCEM, a team of faculty from the four participating departments serve as its coordinating committee: Leslie Kolodziejski, principal investigator; Rohan Abeyaratne, professor and graduate officer of mechanical engineering; Kristala Prather, professor of chemical engineering; and Mark Bathe, professor and graduate officer of biological engineering — as well as the OGE UCEM Program Coorinator.
 In addition, the team leverages Institute-wide efforts focused on community, equity, inclusion, and diversity through the Institute Community and Equity Office, as well as through Senior Associate Dean for Graduate Education Blanche Staton.

 MIT UCEM Sloan Scholarship Benefits